FindMySchool LogoFindMySchool

 Families should also be aware that the academy has been communicating about a new building and facilities programme, with one published welcome letter indicating that new facilities were projected to be ready toward the end of 2026 into early 2027.

-Headline outcomes are below England average on the provided measures.
-GCSE and A-level rankings sit within the bottom 40% of ranked schools in England on the relevant FindMySchool measures.
+• Headline outcomes remain below the national midpoint on current FindMySchool measures.
+GCSE overall ranking is 2,490th out of 3,688, and A-level overall ranking is 1,760th out of 2,549.
 For some students, the routines-led model and pastoral scaffolding will be the deciding factor; others may prioritise consistently high attainment across core subjects.

 The Dukeries Academy is best understood as a structured, systems-led secondary that puts significant effort into transition, routines and inclusion, with the Year 7 Bridge as a genuine point of difference.
 The latest inspection outcome is Good, and published materials show unusually clear day-to-day operational detail, which many families value.